pdxparrot/ggj2020/SETUP.md

     * Set the UI layer to UI
 * ViewerManager
   * Create an empty Prefab and add the ViewerManager component to it
+* Connect all of the managers to the LoadingManager prefab

 ## GameManager

+* Create a new GameData script that overrides the Game GameData
 * Create a new GameManager script that overrides the Game GameManager
   * Implement the required interface
 * Add a connection to the project GameManager in the project LoadingManager
   * Override CreateManagers() in the loading manager to create the GameManager prefab
-* Create a new GameData script that overrides the Game GameData
 * Create an empty Prefab and add the GameManager component to it
 * Create a GameData in Data/Data and attach it to the manager
-  * Set the Viewer Layer to Viewer
-  * Set the World Layer to World
-  * Configure the Players section as desired
+  * Configure as necessary

-## Player

-* Create a new NetworkPlayer script that overrides the Game NetworkPlayer
-  * Implement the required interface
-  * This component should require a NetworkAnimation component
-* Create a new Player script that overrides one of the Game Players
-  * Implement the required interface
+* Attach the manager to the LoadingManager prefab
-  * This component should require the NetworkPlayer component

 ### PlayerBehavior

+* Create a new PlayerBehaviorData script that overrides one of the Game PlayerBehaviorData
-* Create a new PlayerBehavior script that overrides one of the Game PlayerBehaviors
+* Create a new PlayerBehavior script that overrides one of the Game PlayerBehavior
   * Implement the required interface
-* Create a new PlayerBehaviorData script that overrides one of the Game PlayerBehaviorDatas

 ### PlayerInput

+* Create a new PlayerInputData script that overrides the Game PlayerInputData
-* Create a new PlayerInput script that overrides one of the Game PlayerInputs
+* Create a new PlayerInput script that overrides one of the Game PlayerInput
   * Implement the required interface

+## Player

-* Create a new PlayerInputData script that overrides the Game PlayerInputData
+* Create a new Player script that overrides one of the Game Players
+  * Implement the required interface

 ### PlayerControls

+* **TODO:** This is outdated now
 * Create Data/Input/PlayerControls.inputactions
   * Generate C# Class
     * File: Assets/Scripts/{project}/Input/PlayerControls.cs